 Additionally, HBU has reached its largest graduate school enrollment.
 Undergraduate and graduate student enrollment together totals more than 3,800, the University’s highest student number to date.

-The freshman class is also the most diverse in University history; HBU ranks fifth in diversity among Regional Universities West according to U.S. News & World Report.
+The freshman class is also the most diverse in University history; HBU ranks fifth in diversity among Regional Universities West according to the U.S. News & World Report.
 HBU has the distinction of being a Hispanic-Serving Institution (HSI).

 Dr. Robert Sloan, HBU president, said, “All of us in the HBU family are greatly encouraged by this record, entering class.
 It is deeply gratifying to see such strong affirmation of the University and the desirability of our degree offerings.
 We are confident that HBU students will continue to make a significant impact in the years to come in Houston and beyond.”